 Some businesses rely heavily on phone leads.
 At SMDigital Partners, we place a lot of emphasis to encourage phone calls over web leads.
 And it’s great when prospects and customers keep calling back.
 But where are they coming from?
 How did they find your company?
 Knowing the answers to these questions will arms you with your future digital marketing efforts.

 Our clients tell us that their best leads come from phone calls that are generated from our digital marketing campaigns.
 Seventy-three percent of our clients want a phone call compared to a web lead.
 No surprise there.
 And, for any small, local business owner, 61 percent of local mobile searches turn into a phone call.
 But you have to know where the call originated from to be able to amplify those efforts.
-These are only a few of the reasons why you have to use phone call tracking technology in order to learn how to track marketing campaigns and boost your sales.
+These are only a few of the reasons why you have to use phone call tracking technology in order to learn how to track marketing campaigns effectively and boost your sales.

 So how does it work?
 Ideally, each campaign is assigned a unique local (or toll-free) number.
 These numbers are then dynamically inserted into your campaign landing page or website where the call activity is tracked.
 For example, someone who clicked on your Facebook ad, sees a different number, while someone who clicked a Google ad gets a different number.
 Both these numbers point to your main number so the process is seamless to the Client.
-This allows you to understand where your callers are coming from, and consequently, where your marketing money should go to.
+This allows you to understand where your callers (and sales) are coming from, and consequently, where your marketing money should go.

 #4.
 CRM Tracking